Archive for the “Media” Channel

-Definitive Mac mini to Dell price comparison
+Definitive Mac mini to Dell Price Comparison

 In The Mac mini: Comparing Apples and Oranges, Dan Frakes breaks down the pricing for Apple’s low-cost system and a “comparable” $399 Dell system that journalists all over the planet seem to think is a fair comparison.
 Unlike all those other journalists, he actually compares everything that comes in the box or pre-installed on the hard drive.

-Macworld Expo hits from Apple
+Macworld Expo Hits From Apple

 Like a lot of other Mac aficionados, I followed yesterday’s announcements by Apple quite closely.
 A lot of people are writing about them, so I’m just going to jot down a couple of thoughts I’ve had that I haven’t seen elsewhere.

-Quoted in New York Times
+Quoted in the New York Times

 Rochelle and I were quoted in the New York Times again, this time in the Sunday magazine, in a travel article about people who base their vacations around food, so-called “gastronauts.”